Published March 2017. Revised and extended January 2018.

 The development of robotic exoskeletons already began in the second half of the 20th century.
-Around 1965, General Electrics (in the US) started to develop the Hardiman, a large full-body exoskeleton designed to augment the user’s strength to enable the lifting of heavy objects.
+Around 1965, General Electric (in the US) started to develop the Hardiman, a large full-body exoskeleton designed to augment the user’s strength to enable the lifting of heavy objects.
 The first exoskeletons for gait assistance were developed at the end of the 1960s at the Mihajlo Pupin Institute Serbia, and in the early 1970s at the University of Wisconsin-Madison in the US (exoskeleton is second robot in the video below.
 It is shown after around 2 minutes).

 Because of the technical limitations of their time, and the lack of experience and knowledge, it still took several decades until the technology matured and the first exoskeletons were ready for the market.

 With the beginning of the 21st century, the first exoskeleton products made their way to the market and are accessible to an increasing number of users.
 One of the first applications was gait rehabilitation in stroke and spinal cord injured patients.
 An early example is the gait rehabilitation exoskeleton Lokomat that was released in 2001 and is used in hospitals and rehabilitation centers worldwide.
-The company behind the Lokomat (Hocoma AG) announced the shipment of the 500th device in 2013.
+In 2013, the company behind the Lokomat (Hocoma AG) announced the shipment of the 500th device.